Coronavirus information for the Diocese of Duluth

 - There are to be no funeral receptions.

-- Should the measures continue, parish celebrations of First Communion and confirmation should be postponed to a later date.
+- Parish celebrations of First Communion and Confirmation during the affected time period should be postponed to a later date.

 - If you feel ill, stay at home.

 - If you are 60 or older, or have an underlying medical condition, stay home.

 - Wash your hands frequently (recommended 20 seconds).

 - When with others, practice social distancing (recommended 6 ft between people).